Factorio-Access/Factorio-Access-Launcher/README.md

 Cancel selection: Q

+Place blueprint in hand: LEFT BRACKET

-Open blueprint hand blueprint menu: RIGHT BRACKET
+Open menu for blueprint in hand: RIGHT BRACKET

-Open blueprint hand blueprint book menu: RIGHT BRACKET
+Open menu for blueprint book in hand: RIGHT BRACKET

+Open contents for blueprint book in hand: LEFT BRACKET

-Open blueprint hand blueprint book contents: LEFT BRACKET
+Copy into hand a blueprint from the book menu: LEFT BRACKET

 ## Inventory